Closed hierarchies and non-equilibirum steady states of driven systems: Introduction

-For small $ {r} $, we find a remarkable explicit formula for the steady state distribution $\Phi_k\equiv \langle steady| a_k^{\dag}a_k| steady\rangle$.
-Here $k$ labels the eigenstates $|k \rangle$ of the single particle hamiltonian $h_{nm}$, $h|k \rangle=E_k|k \rangle$.
-Let $p_{a,k}=|\langle a|k\rangle|^2, p_{b,k}=|\langle a|k \rangle|^2$ be overlaps of these states with the sites $a,b$.
-Then $\Phi_k$ is a function of the ratio $p_{a,k}/p_{b,k}$: \bea \Phi_k= {{\cal A}+{\cal B} ~{p_{a,k}\over p_{b,k}} \over (1-\alpha)+\alpha {p_{a,k}\over p_{b,k}}} \eea The coefficients ${\cal A},{\cal B}$ are given below in Eq. \eqref{A and B coefficients}.
-We emphasize that this expression is valid for any system obeying the form \eqref{current injection process}.
-The details of the distribution depend of sensitively on the choice of parameters.
+We stress that in the low tunneling limit, the steady state $\Phi_k$ does not depend on system details except the tunneling rates and the probabilities $p_{a/b,k}$.
+However, going back to the formula \eqref{energy distribution}, the details of the distribution depend of sensitively on the choice of parameters.
+In particular, we note that even if $p_{a,k}=0$, i.e. there is no overlap between a given energy mode and the insertion site (or mode), $\Phi_k$ can be non vanishing, due to higher order processes, a feature which is absent in the simpler Kossakowski-Lindblad limit expression \eqref{low_tunneling_limit}.
+This feature illustrates the non-perturbative dependence of $\Phi_k$ on the system parameters (and on $\epsilon_a,\epsilon_b,\alpha$).

 For illustration, we consider hopping on a chain of length $N$, with the standard Hamiltonian $H_{hop}=\sum_{i=1}^{N-1} a_i^{\dag}a_{i+1}+h.c.$ corresponding to Dirichlet boundary conditions.
 In this case $p_{a,k}/p_{b,k}=\sin^2({\pi a k\over N+1})/\sin^2({\pi b k\over N+1})$.
 In Fig. \ref{steadycurrent} we illustrate the result with $N=100$, and injection at $a=1$.
 We evolve the system from an initial vacuum state at $t=0$.
 The results for extraction at the final and penultimate sites $b=100,99$ respectively, show sensitivity to the choice of operation sites.
 The energy distribution is computed numerically at long times and is clearly seen to approach $\Phi$ in the long time limit.
 We stress that once driving has stopped, the energy distribution $\Phi$ will remain the stationary distribution under the subsequent free evolution.
+Fig \ref{steadycurrent1} shows the actual evolution of the density as we inject the particles into the system.